conrad-roux/Core2WebAPIMongoGeneric/README.md

 insert a user -> (POST) http://localhost:port/api/users     body = {"name" : "","email" : "","lastname" : ""}
 Delete a user by ID -> (DELETE) http://localhost:port/api/users/{userid from mongo}

-This project is licensed under the terms of the MIT license
+This project is licensed under the terms of the MIT license.
+See Licence file.